 What’s the best exercise for Diabetics?

 Your body and your Diabetes diagnosis is unique.
-You may belong to a definitive category, such as Type 1 or Type 2 Diabetes, but your body’s medical history and context is unique, so we’re going to dedicate a bit more time to sharing insight today on what might be the best exercise you can do as a Diabetic.
+Your body’s medical history and context is unique.
+Here’s what might be the best exercise for you, as a Diabetic.

 Remember that exercise goes hand in hand with your nutrition.
 Balance your physical activity with beneficial nutrition for optimal results.